Estimation and exclusion restrictions in clustered linear models: Exclusion restrictions with clustered data

 The asymptotic bias expression from Lemma~\ref{lem: nickell bias} can equivalently be restated in the design-based framework:

+Figure~\ref{fig:sim} illustrates this asymptotic bias in a simulation designed to mimic the network-interference setting in Example~\ref{ex: new ex- network}.
+We consider a DGP based on a stochastic block model where clusters represent school classes and within-cluster edges represent friendships.
+The researcher observes the friendship network but not the intensity of each connection, denoted as weight $G_{\tilde\ell\ell}=G_{\ell\tilde\ell}\sim\mathrm{Exp}(1)$ for connected pairs and zero otherwise.
+Treatment is binary and assigned independently across units with probability $\mu_{i(\ell)}$, which varies across clusters.
+The outcome $y_\ell$ includes a spillover component depending on the treatment of friends weighted by unobserved friendship intensities: $ y_\ell = \beta \, x_\ell + \alpha \sum_{\tilde\ell} G_{\ell \tilde\ell} \, x_{\tilde\ell} + e_\ell. $ The least-squares estimator controlling for cluster fixed effects exhibits substantial bias in this setting.
+Full details of the simulation design are provided in Appendix~\ref{sec:sim}.
+Despite random assignment of treatment, the OLS estimator can be highly misleading when interference is present.
+The bias arises from the correlation induced by spillovers within clusters, illustrating the Nickell-type bias in clustered regressions with network interference.

+The simulation illustrates the usefulness of the design-based perspective in settings where the treatment assignment mechanism is credible but the outcome equation may be difficult to specify.
 The primary exposition in this paper is framed within the outcome modeling approach.
 However, all results can equivalently be reformulated under the design-based perspective with only minor modifications.
 We provide such restatements in the remarks following the main theorems.
-Additionally, where appropriate, we discuss the possibility of a \emph{doubly robust} formulation, in which the researcher assumes that either the outcome equation or the treatment equation is correctly specified, without committing to which one. \looseness=-1
+Additionally, where appropriate, we discuss the possibility of a \emph{doubly robust} formulation, in which the researcher assumes that either the outcome equation or the treatment equation is correctly specified, without committing to which one.